 After unloading all the original stock, John along with brothers Henry and Martin Avander bought the original designs from the Swedish Ministry of Defence.
 They commissioned a manufacturer in Taiwan to build the bicycles to these specifications.
 In 2003 the company was bought by the Brunstedt family.
 The bike is now assembled in Poland using parts from Asia.

 The characteristics of the Kronan bike

 Glancing over the design, it’s not surprising the bicycle was produced for the Swedish armed forces.
 The symmetrical lines reflects the Scandinavian style of minimalism.
 The visible girth is however, well suited to the nordic mesomorph body type.
 The women’s version strays a bit aesthetically from the original concept.
 But the upright seating position and simple functionality remains the same.

-Most Kronan bicycles peppered along the Amsterdam landscape feature a single gear with a coaster brake.
-All bikes come with a back rack, simple chain guard and a cigar-shaped tire pump.
-The base models weigh in at a hefty 50 pounds.
-Fortunately new versions can be equipped with 3-speed SRAM hub gears and drum brakes making it a practical cruiser for the city.
+Most Kronan bicycles in Amsterdam are single gear with a coaster brake.
+All bikes come with a back rack, chain guard and a cigar-shaped tire pump.
+The base models weigh in at a whopping 50 pounds.
+New versions can be equipped with 3-speed SRAM hub gears and drum brakes making it a more practical for the city.

 Since the word Kronan is present on every plate, and G is the most common letter, it can be fair to say that the letters GK plays a part in forming a bit of a visual illusion.
-So I would it seem that there is some truth to what I was observing when an alphanumeric combination is bounced around in the brain.
+So it would seem that there is some truth to an alphanumeric combination that bounced around in my head.

 I never did come across the combination of GK223.
-But rest assured to the Kronan owner that may have it, I would never do anything so heinous as to take it.
+But rest assured to the Kronan owner has it, I would never do anything so heinous as to take it.
 While I would love mount it on my wall, I only do that with street signs.
-But I would like to know if it exists, so I can put my mind at ease and just keep riding.
+But I would like to know if it exists, so I can put my mind at ease.